Sroy20/machine-learning-interview-questions/list_of_questions_deep_learning.md

 ## Autoencoders

 1. Describe an Autoencoder?
 What does it "auto-encode"?
+1. What were Autoencoders traditionally used for?
+Why there has been a resurgence of Autoencoders for generative modeling?
+1. What is recirculation?
 1. What loss functions are used for Autoencoders?
 1. What is a linear autoencoder?
-Can it be optimal?
+Can it be optimal (lowest training reconstruction error)?
 If yes, under what conditions?
-1. Linear autoencoder vs. PCA - Which one is better in reconstruction?
-When does a linear Autoencoder turn into PCA?
+1. What is the difference between Autoencoders and PCA (can also be used for reconstruction - https://stats.stackexchange.com/questions/229092/how-to-reverse-pca-and-reconstruct-original-variables-from-several-principal-com).
 1. What is the impact of the size of the hidden layer in Autoencoders?
-1. Discuss ways to handle
+1. What is an undercomplete Autoencoder?
+Why is it typically used for?
+1. What is a linear Autoencoder?
+Discuss it's equivalence with PCA. (only valid for undercomplete) Which one is better in reconstruction?
+1. What problems might a nonlinear undercomplete Autoencoder face?
+1. What are overcomplete Autoencoders?
+What problems might they face?
+Does the scenario change for linear overcomplete autoencoders? (identity function)
+1. Discuss the importance of regularization in the context of Autoencoders.
+1. Why does generative autoencoders not require regularization?
+1. What are sparse autoencoders?
-What is a denoising autoencoder?
+1. What is a denoising autoencoder?
 What are its advantages?
+How does it solve the overcomplete problem?
+1. What is score matching?
+Discuss it's connections to DAEs.
+1. Are there any connections between Autoencoders and RBMs?
+1. What is manifold learning?
+How are denoising and contractive autoencoders equipped to do manifold learning?
+1. What is a contractive autoencoder?
+Discuss its advantages.
+How does it solve the overcomplete problem?
+1. Why is a contractive autoencoder named so? (intuitive and mathematical)
+1. What are the practical issues with CAEs?
+How to tackle them?
+1. What is a stacked autoencoder?
+What is a deep autoencoder?
+Compare and contrast.
+1. Compare the reconstruction quality of a deep autoencoder vs. PCA.
+1. What is predictive sparse decomposition?
 1.

 ## Adversarial Networks